BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Understanding on Document Structure

 \subsubsection{Settings and Baselines}

-In our setup, we adopt a text-to-marker format that prompts the model to generate a sequence of reordered sentence labels (e.g., <s3>, <s1>) as output.
-This format, shown effective in ReBART \citep{chowdhury2021everything}, produces clean and easily evaluable outputs.
-The prompt template is in Appendix~\ref{append-prompt-so}.
+In our setup, we adopt a text-to-marker format that prompts the model to generate a sequence of reordered sentence labels (e.g., <s3>, <s1>) as output, following ReBART \citep{chowdhury2021everything} (prompts in \cref{append-prompt-so}).

-Supervised baselines use PLMs to encode sentences, followed by either a Pointer Network to predict sentence positions (e.g., BERSON and Cover-BERSON \citep{cui2020bert, jia2023sentence}) or a sequence-to-sequence model that generates the position sequence autoregressively, such as Re-BART \citep{chowdhury2021everything}, or non-autoregressively: NAON-BART \citep{bin2023non}.
+Supervised baselines use PLMs to encode sentences, followed by either a Pointer Network to predict sentence positions (e.g., BERSON and \textsc{CoVer} \citep{cui2020bert, jia2023sentence}) or a sequence-to-sequence model that generates the position sequence autoregressively, such as Re-BART \citep{chowdhury2021everything}, or non-autoregressively: NAON-BART \citep{bin2023non}.